ppy/osu-wiki/news/2022-05-28-new-featured-artist-rameses-b.md

 ## Featured Artists in osu!(lazer)

-Speaking of awesome new things, we're also experimenting with **Featured Artists playlists** starting TODAY.
+Speaking of awesome new things, we're also experimenting with **Featured Artist playlists** starting TODAY.

 Here's the general idea: every month, we host one (or more) playlists using Featured Artist songs and reward participants with *something*.
 There isn't a strict format to the playlists — the mod choices, the map selection process, and even the prizes may change month by month.
 If you're wondering what a playlist is, make sure to check out the video above for a quick rundown of how to get involved!